Benjamin S. Turner

 Benjamin Sterling Turner (March 17, 1825 – March 21, 1894) was an American businessman and politician who served in the United States House of Representatives representing Alabama's 1st congressional district in the 42nd United States Congress.
+He was a Republican, but ran as an independent for re-election after losing the party's nomination.
+He received more votes than the Republican, but by splitting support among Republican factions they lost to the Democrat.

 Early life and slavery

 Turner was born into slavery in Halifax County, North Carolina near the town of Weldon.
 His parents were slaves.
 He was taken by his owner, Elizabeth Turner, with his mother to Alabama at age five, as part of the forced migration of the internal slave trade.
 Turner obtained an education, most likely sitting in as a playmate on lessons for the family’s white children.
 He appears to have been enslaved until the end of the Civil War.

 He was sold at age 20 to Major W. H. Gee, the husband of his owner's stepdaughter.
 Gee owned a hotel and a livery stable and permitted Turner to manage the businesses and keep part of the profits.
 Major Gee’s brother, James, inherited Turner upon his brother’s death, and Turner managed James Gee’s hotel.
 Turner married a black woman, but a white man purchased her as his mistress.
 Turner never remarried, but the 1870 Census indicates he cared for a nine–year–old boy named Osceola.